 In the nearby town of Gondar, which is used as a jumping of point to the Simiens, you can see the Gondar Castles from a kingdom long ago.
 There are many castles in a complex in the centre of town, each built by different kings of the realm.
 It feels like a fantasy land.

 There is also an ancient church nearby looked after by a priest.
 The whole place is set in the highlands of Ethiopia.

-6. Mystical Lake Tana
+6. Mystical Lake Tana in Ethiopia

 Monasteries that have carried relics from the time of the birth of Christianity are located on small islands in Ethiopia’s largest lake, Lake Tana.
 Ancient Ethiopian emperors have been laid to rest there.